gamburg/margin/README.md

 In this respect, Margin promotes a common sense approach to modeling thought: simply place the thinker's preferences first.

 This approach begins with a flexible plain text standard.
-After that, it is the application's job improve the thinker's experience through specialized tools and prescriptive user-facing models -- as long as the underlying source material remains portable and human-readable.
+After that, it is the application's job to improve the thinker's experience through specialized tools and prescriptive user-facing models -- as long as the underlying source material remains portable and human-readable.

 Margin is free and open-source.